 - drafting papers to inform the work of the taskforce

-Working groups are being set up in the following areas.
+Working groups were set up in the following areas:

-This group will seek to develop a set of general guidelines for impact measurement practice for use by social impact investors globally to ensure that impact measurement is widely recognised and employed as a fundamental part of the practice of social impact investing.
+This group sought to develop a set of general guidelines for impact measurement practice for use by social impact investors globally to ensure that impact measurement is widely recognised and employed as a fundamental part of the practice of social impact investing.

-The group is chaired by Luther Ragin Jr from the Global Impact Investing Network and Tris Lumley from New Philanthropy Capital.
+The group was chaired by Luther Ragin Jr from the Global Impact Investing Network and Tris Lumley from New Philanthropy Capital.

-This working group will focus on how capital can be attracted to social impact investment from specific investor communities such as foundations, endowments, pension funds, commercial banking institutions, investment banks and individuals.
+This working group focused on how capital can be attracted to social impact investment from specific investor communities such as foundations, endowments, pension funds, commercial banking institutions, investment banks and individuals.

-The group is chaired by Harvey McGrath from Big Society Capital.
+The group was chaired by Harvey McGrath from Big Society Capital.

 International development and impact investing

-This group will explore the role of impact investment in international development.
+This group explored the role of impact investment in international development.

-This is chaired by Sonal Shah from the Case Foundation.
+This was chaired by Sonal Shah from the Case Foundation.

-This group will examine issues such as corporate forms, governance and legal protection as they relate to social ventures and mission-driven businesses.
+This group examined issues such as corporate forms, governance and legal protection as they relate to social ventures and mission-driven businesses.

-The group is chaired by Cliff Prior from UnLtd.
+The group was chaired by Cliff Prior from UnLtd.

 National advisory boards

-The sector representatives of the taskforce are leading national advisory boards to examine ways of accelerating the growth of impact investment in the market.
+The sector representatives of the taskforce led national advisory boards to examine ways of accelerating the growth of impact investment in the market.

-These boards will bring together leaders of organisations active in social impact investment, philanthropic foundations, social enterprises and investment organisations.
-The national advisory boards are being chaired by the sector representatives for each taskforce member.
+These boards brought together leaders of organisations active in social impact investment, philanthropic foundations, social enterprises and investment organisations.
+The national advisory boards were chaired by the sector representatives for each taskforce member.